BoilerMake/frontend-iv/README.md

 #BoilerMake Website [frontend]

 ##Info
-This site is currently being actively developed for use in BoilerMake 4, ~October 2014.
+This site is currently being actively developed for use in BoilerMake 4, ~October 2016.
 If you are interested in using some/all of the components with your hackathon, please email dev@boilermake.org.
-We are planning on releasing a complete stable beta by the begining of May.
+We are planning on releasing a complete stable beta by the begining of May. [featureset + more information here!](http://2016.boilermake.org/about)

-###Current features/ planned for the roadmap:
-* Application system (including letting hackers apply as a team)
-* Allowing organizers to rank applications, and then bulk accepting/denying/waitlisting hackers based on an application's aggregate score.
-* Sponsor portal for easy downloading of hackers' resumes.
-* QR-code based checkin system.
-* SMS + e-mail updates to hackers + sponsors during the course of the event
-* unified portal for generating table numbers for the Expo, as well as potentially a judging system.

 ###getting up and running:
 * install npm